For a school’s governing body, recruiting a headteacher is one of its most important and difficult jobs.

 Here are some tips from Michael Barton, advice officer for the National Governance Association, on getting the recruitment process right.

 Agree on a panel

 In maintained schools, the governing body must agree a selection panel of at least three governors.
 There is no limit on panel members; the key is to find a balance between having a sufficient range of skills and expertise, but not allowing the panel to get so large that it becomes unfocused.

 In general, we would recommend a panel of around five governors.
 Academy trusts do not need to follow the same regulations, but will usually end up with a panel composition similar to that seen in maintained schools in practice.

 Maintained schools are required by law to have at least one selection panel member who has completed safer recruitment training, while it is good practice in academies.
-In maintained schools where the local authority is the legal employer, the local authority have a right to attend all proceedings of the selection panel.
+In maintained schools, where the local authority is the legal employer, the authority has a right to attend all proceedings of the selection panel.

-In maintained schools where the local authority is not the legal employer, they still retain a right to provide written advice which the panel must consider, and to be notified of the names of applicants shortlisted for interview.
+In maintained schools where the local authority is not the legal employer, the authority still retains a right to provide written advice, which the panel must consider, and to be notified of the names of applicants shortlisted for interview.

 Define the role